 Who are Sphere’s Mentors?

 Presently, Sphere’s lead mentor is former college professor and founder of Sphere – Richard Liston.
 However, Sphere has access to other mentors in the Asheville community.
 We invite any adult with a passion for mentoring others to connect with us.
 Mentors may be current or former university instructors, active or retired coaches, consultants, and business owners and professionals.
-Anyone from the Asheville community is invited to become a mentor.
 The main criteria for becoming a Sphere mentor is a commitment to ongoing personal and professional growth and development; we ask mentors to participate in ongoing skill-building dialogues and initiatives for the intention of creating the highest quality mentorship experience for everyone.

 How much does it cost to have a mentor?